AramZS/dnd-campaign-site-defectors/src/setting/The Western Tier.md

 ---
 title: The Western Tier
-description: The Western Tier is the most developed region of the west of Akercollis, far enough from THe Cynosure to avoid even the smallest measure of control by its tyrants.
+description: The Western Tier is the most developed region of the west of Akercollis, far enough from The Cynosure to avoid even the smallest measure of control by its tyrants.
 ---

 The Western Tier is the most developed region in western Akercollis.
 It has been developed over the centuries into two main kingdoms, Ainody'c and Sur.